 QR codes are the most popular choice for direct mail campaign tracking.
 They are easy and convenient for the user to access your business directly from the mailpiece.
 The QR code can lead the users to a unique landing page or URL.
 Similar to what we saw in the trackable URLs, this method can also be used with your website’s analytic tools for getting in-depth insights into your campaign.

 Track Your Direct Mail With The Help of KPIs

 Key Performance Indicators or KPIs can be used to effectively track your direct mails.
 Using KPIs for tracking direct mail gives you a comprehensive idea about the effectiveness of the campaign as they provide you with real-time, actionable insights.
 However, you must ensure that you pick the right KPI for your unique goals.
 Below, we discuss some of the major KPIs you use to track your direct mail.

 Response rate is the most commonly used KPI for direct mail tracking as it shows you what percentage of your direct mail targets have responded to your mailer.
 We have already discussed the tracking methods through which the recipient can respond to your mailer above.

-Keep in mind that if you do not track every method of contact in your target audience, you will never have an accurate response rate.
+Keep in mind that if you do not track every method of contact with your target audience, you will never have an accurate response rate.